 And because we’re discussing ecommerce usability, we can’t forget product pages.

 Product page optimization

-- Add to cart AND add to wishlist.
-People might not want to purchase right away because of budget or other reasons.
+- Add to cart AND add to wish list.
+People might not want to purchase right away for budgetary or other reasons.

 - Offer product bundles.
 Buy this and that, as these products belong together.
 You might offer a discount for that bundle as a sales promotion.